polkadot-developers/knowledgebase/current/runtime/fees.md

 ### Dynamic Weights

-In addition to purely fixed weights and constants it is possible to base the weight calculation on the input arguments of the dispatchable in question.
-It is important to understand that the weight should be trivially computable from the input arguments with some basic arithmetic:
+In addition to purely fixed weights and constants, the weight calculation can consider the input arguments of a dispatchable.
+The weight should be trivially computable from the input arguments with some basic arithmetic:

 ```rust
 #[weight = FunctionOf(